How to develop writing skills in students (15 Prompts and 5 Tips)

 - If you had three wishes, what would you wish for?

-5 Tips on Developing Student Writing Skills
+5 BONUS Tips on Developing Student Writing Skills

-How to Develop Writing Skills in Students Tip #1 – Show Kids the Importance of Writing
+Tip #1 – Show Kids the Importance of Writing

 First, it’s vital to show kids the importance of writing.
 You can be sure that some kids will question why they even need to learn this skill.
 Start by modeling the importance of writing.
 Write in front of your students.
 Read what you’re writing aloud to make it even more powerful.

 Talk to children about how writing is used in important ways.
 Maybe explain that our country was started by men who wrote down how they felt the country should be run.
-You could talk about stories that have been written down that have now been told for decades or centuries.
+You could talk about stories that have been written down and that have now been told for decades or centuries.

 Tip #2 – Supply Students with the Proper Writing Tools

 They’ll also need pens, pencils, or markers for writing.
 Kids often enjoy having a “special” writing tool that they use when practicing their writing.
-Making choosing a writing tool fun, and let students know how important they are because they allow them to communicate their thoughts.
+Make choosing a writing tool fun, and let students know how important they are because they allow them to communicate their thoughts.

 It’s also a great idea to leave pencils, markers, pens, crayons, and paper around so kids have the chance to write whenever they feel creative.
 Allow students to scribble, draw, and write whenever they want to, or ask them to write and draw about their daily activities.
 Since we live in the age of technology, you want to encourage children to become accustomed to writing things down.